-Tempura batter is almost always made with wheat flour.
+If you’re wondering does tempura have gluten, the answer is that unfortunately tempura batter is almost always made with wheat flour.
 As a general rule, avoid anything that looks fried.

 Don’t underestimate the importance of a separate fryer.
 Studies show that around a quarter of gluten free foods cooked in a shared fryer with gluten will be well over the acceptable limit for the presence of gluten in gluten free foods.